 The Study Skills Support tutor does not teach the academic course content.
 Tutors are allocated work according to demand each term.
 Equitable Learning Services will endeavour to place a student with the same tutor each term once availability has been indicated, although we cannot guarantee hours or number of allocated students each term.

-The student can receive tutoring for two hours per week with a total of 26 hours per term unless otherwise agreed with the student’s Equitable Learning Advisor.
+The student can receive tutoring for one hour per week with a total of 10 hours per term unless otherwise agreed with the student’s Equitable Learning Facilitator.

 The Study Skills Support tutor assists students in the following areas: